orenstein-lab/OrensteinLab_git/README.md

 This package is for running experiments in Joe Orenstein's lab.
+Above all else, it provides a bare-bones syntax and standard protocol to quickly develop software to coordinate instruments and motors in a modern lab environment, with a high degree of code recyclability.
 The basic structure is very simple:

 	OrentsteinLab_git/